wix/Detox/docs/Guide.Migration.md

 ### 19.2

 The release has a **developer experience** improvement – _Detect pending in-flight requests_ (#3003, @jonathanmos).
-The feature adds an extra logic that prevents forgotten `await` statements on asynchronous Detox APIs, so you might see a new error like this:
+The feature adds extra logic that prevents forgotten `await` statements on asynchronous Detox APIs.
+That’s why you might see a new error like this:

 ```plain text
 FAILED